wScottSh/text-adventure-engine/README.md

 ## MVP

-1. Recreate Zork in JS, then deliver that experience in a browser experience.
+1. Recreate Zork in JS, then deliver that experience in a browser.
   - Build input parser
-  - Build array of rooms with viable accepted commands, descriptions, and items.
-Add into database (using JSON structure)
+  - Build a series of room objects with viable accepted commands, descriptions, and items.
   - Accept input via browser, to which database responds with correct description and viable directions
+2. Display inventory of collected items in bottom left.
+3. Auto update and populate the map based on rooms you've visited.
+  -

+### Ways to build further after MVP

 2. Hook it up to the twitter API and embed those tweets into the HTML page.
   - Tweet commands to a twitter bot, which responds back with room descriptions via tweet.

-### Ways to build further after MVP

 4. Build a display of player's current location and inventory into HTML landing page.
   - In-game location
   - Visualization of the directions it's possible to move based on pulling object information from database